DigiMediaCompany/VideoTextExtract/README.md

 ## 📦 Installation

 - Install [Get cookies.txt (Chrome Extension)](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) (or any safe cookie export tool).
 Export the Youtube cookie, rename to "cookies.txt" and place it in the root folder.
-Skipping this step may get you 429 error
+Skipping this step may get you 429 error.
+Note that cookie constantly needs to be updated
 - Setup desired/central language and target Youtube video
 - TODO: GPT setup here
 - Run